-where $C{it}$ is the aggregated demand for all energy products in country i at time t which is measured with tons of oil equivalent and $Y{it}$ is the national income of country which is measured with US dollar at the 2000 current price and adjusted by purchasing power parity across countries.
+where C{it} is the aggregated demand for all energy products in country i at time t which is measured with tons of oil equivalent and Y{it} is the national income of country which is measured with US dollar at the 2000 current price and adjusted by purchasing power parity across countries.
 Both of those variables are measured on a per capita basis so as to control for any variation in population growth.
-Data for the price variable $P{it}$ is the real price of crude oil in the world market adjusted with country-specific factors (such as transportation costs and individual country's market adjusted by the consumer price index in each country. $S{it}$ is a group of variables representing structural change.
-In addition, $u_i$ is defined as the random effect.
+Data for the price variable P{it} is the real price of crude oil in the world market adjusted with country-specific factors (such as transportation costs and individual country's market condition), which is calculated using the spot price in the international market adjusted by the consumer price index in each country.
+S{it} is a group of variables representing structural change.
+In addition, S{it} is defined as the country specific effect which does not change over time, and S{it} is defined as the random effect.

-A key assumption of Equation (1) is that the income and price elasticities of each country for energy products are independent of their development stages or stable over time and thus all the effects associated with economic development can be squeezed into the coefficients of $S{ii}$ .
+A key assumption of Equation (1) is that the income and price elasticities of each country for energy products are independent of their development stages or stable over time and thus all the effects associated with economic development can be squeezed into the coefficients of S{ii} .
 Moreover, as Equation (1) can be regressed with sample countries involving into different levels of institutional arrangements, the comparison of these regression results can also be used to examine the potential impact of institutional arrangements associated with energy market on various energy consumption elasticity and its relationship with economic development.